 Superior to the arcuate line, the fascia of the external oblique and half of the internal oblique pass anterior to the rectus abdominis muscle and make up the anterior rectus sheath.
 The other half of the internal oblique fascia, the transversus abdominis fascia, and the transversalis fascia make up the posterior rectus sheath superior to the arcuate line.
-Extending inferiorly from the arcuate line the anterior rectus sheath is comprised of all three fascial layers of the lateral abdominal wall musculature, leaving only transversalis fascia covering the posterior aspect of the rectus abdominis muscle and pyramidalis muscles.
+Extending inferiorly from the arcuate line, the anterior rectus sheath is comprised of all three fascial layers of the lateral abdominal wall musculature, leaving only transversalis fascia covering the posterior aspect of the rectus abdominis muscle and pyramidalis muscle.

 The muscles that comprise the abdominal wall derive from mesoderm, specifically in thoracic myotomes within the somites.
-The thoracic myotomes divide into dorsal epaxial and ventral hypaxial divisions at the sixth week of gestation.
+The thoracic myotomes divide into dorsal epaxial and ventral hypaxial divisions during the sixth week of gestation.
 The abdominal wall forms from the ventral hypaxial divisions of the myotomes.
 The rectus abdominis muscle develops separately from the lateral abdominal wall musculature.
 The developing muscle forms myotubes, which are elongated, multinucleated collections of myoblasts.
-Myofilaments form in the cytoplasm of the myotubes, followed by myofibrils and other structures which characterize striated muscle cells.
+Myofilaments then form in the cytoplasm of the myotubes, followed by myofibrils and other structures which characterize striated muscle cells.
 As the muscles of the abdominal wall undergo further development, they become invested in epimysium, perimysium, and endomysium.
 The epimysium and perimysium originate from fibroblasts, while the endomysium forms from reticular fibers and the external lamina of the muscle itself, so it is derived from muscle fibers.
-These layers make up the rectus sheath.
+These layers make up what is known as the rectus sheath.

 The superior and inferior epigastric arteries supply the rectus abdominis muscle and rectus sheath.
 The superior epigastric artery arises from the internal thoracic artery.
 The inferior epigastric artery has its origin as a branch of the external iliac artery.
-The superior and inferior epigastric arteries form anastomoses with each other to varying degrees, allowing for collateral flow along the midline abdominal wall.
-These arteries, along with the superior and inferior epigastric veins, run in the posterior rectus sheath.
+The superior and inferior epigastric arteries form anastomoses with each other to varying degrees, thus allowing for collateral flow along the midline abdominal wall.
+These arteries, along with the superior and inferior epigastric veins, run within the posterior rectus sheath.
 Additionally, small tributaries of the lower six internal intercostal arteries contribute to the blood supply of the rectus abdominis muscle and rectus sheath.

 Deep lymphatics travel with the epigastric veins and drain into the lymph node basins associated with the venous drainage pattern — the lymphatics associated with the inferior epigastric vein drain to the lymph node basin associated with the external iliac vessels.

 The ventral rami of the spinal nerves supplying each myotome innervate the rectus abdominis muscles and sheath.
-The thoracoabdominal nerves arising from T7 to T11 spinal segments and the subcostal nerve (T12) innervate the rectus abdominis muscle.
+The thoracoabdominal nerves arising from spinal segments T7 to T11 and the subcostal nerve (T12) innervate the rectus abdominis muscle.
 The subcostal nerve innervates the pyramidalis muscle.